PrismLauncher/PrismLauncher/libraries/katabasis/README.md

-# Katabasis - MS-flavoerd OAuth for Qt, derived from the O2 library
+# Katabasis - MS-flavored OAuth for Qt, derived from the O2 library

 This library's sole purpose is to make interacting with MSA and various MSA and XBox authenticated services less painful.